6 Ways to Invest in Anthropic

 Despite this size, it's still a private company.
 There is no Anthropic stock symbol and the company has no plans to IPO in the near future.

-But you may not need to wait for it to go public before you invest.
+But you don't need to wait for it to go public before you invest.

-Here are five ways to invest in Anthropic stock while it's private.
+Here are six ways to invest in Anthropic stock while it's still a private company.

 1. Buy shares directly from current shareholders

-Hiive is a secondary marketplace where accredited investors can buy shares of private, VC-backed startups.
+Hiive is a pre-IPO marketplace platform that allows accredited investors to buy and sell shares in private companies and startups.

 Accreditation requirements